 But a good personal trainer with nutrition in mind, can help you find out how many calories you need to consume to help reach goals, and offer support and advice based on healthy eating guidelines.

 So far so good. you've had a consultation and assessment, there is a plan and a goal and your enjoying the exercises but the trainer doesn't really seem present.
 Let's go back to the key word in personal training... personal.
 Every client I have ever worked with I have needed to build a personal working relationship with.
 Engaging with the individual, understanding what motivates them, when they are having a bad day, knowing the pressures they are under only enhances the relationship and as direct result the training and goal outcomes.
 This can take time and a poor trainer simply won’t look to build this relationship and here are a few signs to look out for:

 1. they never check in with you via a message/text/phone call, they don’t ask you how you’ve been getting on since the last meet.

 2. They don’t pay attention to your form.
-Sometimes they are even looking at you whilst you perform an exercise.
+Sometimes they aren't even looking at you whilst you perform an exercise.